 Hey Students, we have a great opportunity to tell you about!!

 We Did It Again!!
 UNC Named Tree Campus USA

 Congratulations!
-UNC earned a 2013 Tree Campus USA® recognition (second year in a row).
+UNC earned a 2014 Tree Campus USA® recognition (third year in a row).
 So what does that mean?
 Tree Campus USA is a national program that was launched in 2008 by the Arbor Day Foundation and Toyota.
 It honors colleges and universities and their leaders for promoting healthy trees and engaging students and staff in the spirit of conservation.

 To obtain this distinction, UNC had to meet the five core standards for sustainable campus forestry required by Tree Campus USA:

 - Dedicated annual expenditures for its campus tree program

 - The sponsorship of student service-learning projects